 We entered into an executive employment agreement with Ms. Flowers which became effective on the start of her employment with us in January 2020.
-Pursuant to her executive employment agreement, Ms. Flowers is entitled to receive an initial annual base salary, which was most recently increased to \$442,000 for fiscal year 2021, and she is eligible to receive an annual performance bonus based on a target amount of 40% of her annual base salary.
-Under her agreement, Ms. Flowers was entitled to a relocation bonus of \$100,000 grossed up for taxes if she relocated to the San Diego area before the end of 2020.
-This event did not occur and as such Ms. Flowers earned no relocation bonus.
+Pursuant to her executive employment agreement, Ms. Flowers is entitled to receive an initial annual base salary, which was most recently increased to \$457,500 for fiscal year 2022, and she is eligible to receive an annual performance bonus based on a target amount of 40% of her annual base salary.
 Ms. Flowers also is eligible for severance benefits that are described in the section titled "Potential Payments Upon Termination or Change of Control" below.
+Additionally, in connection with her commute to our San Diego office, we reimburse Ms. Flowers for her commuting expenses, inclusive of tax gross up payments with respect to taxes on the commuting expense reimbursement payments.
 Ms. Flowers' employment is at-will and may be terminated at any time by either Ms. Flowers or by us with or without cause and without notice.